jacqizee/Lo-Fi-Tetris/README.md

 * Use semantic markup for HTML and CSS

 **Tetris-Specific Brief:**
-* The game should stop if a Tetrimino fills the highest row of the game board
+* The game should stop if a Tetromino fills the highest row of the game board
-* The player should be able to rotate each Tetrimino about its own axis
+* The player should be able to rotate each Tetrimono about its own axis
 * If a line is completed it should be removed and the pieces above should take its place

 ## Technologies Used